 Now, add the Source URL (your current author page), the Target URL (new custom author page) and add the redirection.

 Now if someone clicks on the author’s name anywhere on your website, they will be redirected to your customized author’s page.
+It’s also a good idea to include author boxes at the end of your posts containing your name so readers always catch a glimpse of it.

 There are other methods out there to create a custom author’s page in WordPress.
 Sometimes it’s worth developing the author template files on your theme or child theme.
 But not everyone wants to go through the hassle of coding.
 In this article, we discussed three methods to override the default author’s page.
 There certainly are more methods and plugins available to do this.
 If you believe there are easier steps to create an author page, please do not hesitate and share it below in the comments section.